Water-Melon/Melon/docs/book/en/json.md

 mln_json_is_none(json)
 ```

-Description: Determine the `json` type of the `mln_json_t` structure, which are: object, array, string, number, Boolean true, Boolean false, NULL, and no type.
+Description: Check the type of the `mln_json_t` node `json`.
+The types are, in order: object, array, string, number, true, false, null, none.

-Return value: Returns `non-0` if the conditions are met, otherwise returns `0`
+Return value: Non-zero if the condition is met, `0` otherwise